 We live in a world of instant gratification; breakups on Facebook and an active Twitter life.
 All these have made many of us very emotionally friable and susceptible to lot of stress.
 These stressful situations have become a routine part of our life.
 Apart from taking a toll on the emotional well-being, stress has been found to be a significant reason for lots of physical and mental disorders.
 Amongst many other disorders, it has been majorly implicated an underlying cause of heart-related ailments.

-Medical researchers, however, do not have rational basis to show how stress is related to increasing the risk of heart disease.
+Medical researchers, however, do not have a rational basis to show how stress is related to increasing the risk of heart disease.
 Stress may act as a direct risk factor, or may contribute indirectly by leading to high cholesterol or high blood pressure.
-Either way it is never considered enough.
+Either way, it is never considered enough.

-It is good to develop a sense of situation which act as triggers to your life: traffic jams, irregular employees, kids’ performance, etc and try to handle them with a calm mind.
+It is good to develop a sense of a situation which acts as triggers to your life: traffic jams, irregular employees, kids’ performance, etc and try to handle them with a calm mind.
 Practicing mindfulness can be very helpful and meditation and yoga can be really beneficial.